IBM/classfinder/README.md

 # classfinder

-Find a Java class in a folder
+Find a Java class in a folder.